ZJxyo/DSLForKeyboardAndMouseEvents/MILESTONES.md

 Simplicity: Our program only has a small number of key words so is generally simple.
 The user studies validated that for us.

 # Milestone 4<br/>
-## Problems found during user study/ TA meetin
+## Problems found during user study/ TA meeting
 What is the input command?
--Changed to write for clarity, meant to type a string to a text box<br/>
+- Changed to write for clarity, meant to type a string to a text box<br/>
 Keycodes are unfriendly to users.        <br/>
--Use key names<br/>
+- Use key names<br/>
 Hold and release can be merged.        <br/>
--Merged for readability but now it becomes less flexible<br/>
+- Merged for readability but now it becomes less flexible<br/>
 Hold inside Repeat or vice versa       <br/>
--Adjusted parser to make this work<br/>
+- Adjusted parser to make this work<br/>
 The use case of this DSL was unclear      <br/>
--Focus on making it a cheat engine that can grind games automatically, but also with other functionalities<br/>
+- Focus on making it a cheat engine that can grind games automatically, but also with other functionalities<br/>
 <br/>
 ## Changes<br/>
--Input -> Write<br/>
+- Input -> Write<br/>
--Keycode -> Key name<br/>
+- Keycode -> Key name<br/>
--Made hover a separate command<br/>
+- Made hover a separate command<br/>
--Merged Hold and Release into a block<br/>
+- Merged Hold and Release into a block<br/>
--Changed the way repeat and hold wrap commands<br/>
+- Changed the way repeat and hold wrap commands<br/>
 <br/>
 Problem with the new lexer/parser:<br/>
--Every number input field has to be TEXT or else antlr always recognize the TEXT after commas as a NUM.
+- Every number input field has to be TEXT or else antlr always recognize the TEXT after commas as a NUM.
 Need to convert to int.<br/>
 <br/>
 <br/>
 ## New Lexer<br/>